Evaluation Methodologies in Software Protection Research: Sample Treatment

-In the obfuscation malware papers, the numbers are better, with 80\%~$\hat{=}$~37/46 of them reporting the use of at least one analysis method, but still 43\%~$\hat{=}$20/46 of them consider only one analysis technique.
-In the analysis/deobfuscation goodware and malware papers, there is of course no issue of papers not evaluating analyses.
-The average number of analysis methods per paper (with at least one analysis method) is also significantly higher in analysis/deobfuscation papers (\averageAnaPerAnaOrDeobfWithAna{}) than in obfuscation papers (\averageAnaPerObfWithAna{}).
+In the analysis/deobfuscation papers, there, of course, is no issue of papers not evaluating analyses.
+The average number of analysis methods per paper (with at least one analysis method) is also significantly higher in those papers (\averageAnaPerAnaOrDeobfWithAna{}) than in obfuscation papers (\averageAnaPerObfWithAna{}).